mattwelke/example-react-server-views-typescript/README.md

 # example-react-server-views-typescript

-Finished code for the blog post "Strongly-Typed, Server-Rendered Views with React and TypeScript".
+Finished code for the [Strongly-Typed, Server-Rendered Views with React and TypeScript](https://blog.mattwelke.com/use-typescript-and-react-for-compile-time/) blog post.

 ## Setup